Install SpinDB

 NEW.price AS current_price,

 (OLD.price IS NULL) AS was_inserted;No more CTEs or before/after queries.
-Audit logging, change data capture, and undo features all get simpler.
+Audit logging, CDC, and undo features all get simpler.

 Temporal Constraints with WITHOUT OVERLAPS

-If you've ever built a booking system, scheduling app, or any model where two records shouldn't overlap in time for the same entity, you know the pain of enforcing that in application code or with custom trigger logic.
+Anyone who's built a booking system knows the pain of enforcing non-overlapping time ranges in application code or trigger logic.
 PostgreSQL 18 makes this a declarative constraint.

 CREATE TABLE room_bookings (